JadedCtrl/Monkune/maps/README.txt

 You can set the spawn point of the monkey party with a point object of type "spawn".
 Otherwise, it defaults to (100,100).

-You can place the bannanas in the map with a point object of type "bannana".
+You can place the bananas in the map with a point object of type "banana".
 Otherwise... it'll just pop up in (200,200).

 Export your map to Lua, put it in a custom "maps" folder, and you're good to go!